Warbler PSK-31 Transceiver

 makes getting operational on the PSK mode very easy.
 Digipan has a waterfall

 spectrum screen and you simply click the mouse on the signal that you want to

 receive and the text is printed out in another window.

 PSK31 is very QRP friendly as the software is amazingly powerful in decoding weak signals that are just barely visible in the waterfall display.
 Most PSK operators are running low power and a few watts on 80 meters will go a long way.
 My first PSK contact was with KD7S in California, who was running a Warbler.

 Eighty meters is an excellent band for local or regional PSK nets.
-The Four State QRP Group, based in the middle of the USA, conducts a very successful QRP PSK roundtable chat (the Wednesday Warble) every Wednesday evening.
+The Four State QRP Group, based in the middle of the USA, conducts a QRP PSK net every Wednesday evening.
 Check-in's from anywhere are invited.